 GitHub connector

-The GitHub data source connects to GitHub through the GitHub MCP server and the GitHub REST API.
+The GitHub data source connects to GitHub through the GitHub MCP server.
 It provides search across code, repositories, issues, pull requests, and users.
 It also provides access to commits, branches, tags, releases, teams, and file contents.
 It uses Bearer token (personal access token) authentication.

 You can create connectors in Stack Management > Connectors.